United Kingdom constitutional law: History

 The failed international law system, after World War II was replaced with the United Nations where the UK held a permanent seat on the UN Security Council.
 However the British Empire began to crumble as India and nations across Africa fought for democracy, human rights, and independence.
 To prevent any recurrence of the Holocaust and war, the Council of Europe was established to draft the European Convention on Human Rights in 1950.
 Further, it was seen that the only way to prevent conflict was through economic integration.
 The European Economic Community, which became the European Union in 1992, was supported by Winston Churchill with the UK to be "at the centre", although it did not enter until the European Communities Act 1972.
 Under Margaret Thatcher, significant cuts were made to public services, labour rights, and the powers of local government, including abolishing the Greater London Council.
 However, some powers were restored with extensive devolution of power in the Scotland Act 1998, Northern Ireland Act 1998, Greater London Authority Act 1999 and the Government of Wales Act 2006.
 After many years of armed conflict in Northern Ireland, the Good Friday Agreement of 1998 brought peace.
 The Human Rights Act 1998 empowered courts to apply Convention rights without the need for claimants to take cases to the Strasbourg court.
 The House of Lords Act 1999 reduced but did not fully eliminate hereditary peers.
-Since a financial crisis of 2007–2008 brought about by bankers' speculation, a Conservative and Liberal Democrat coalition launched a programme of "austerity" cuts, and cemented their term in the Fixed-term Parliaments Act 2011.
+Since the 2008 financial crisis brought about by bankers' speculation, a Conservative and Liberal Democrat coalition launched a programme of "austerity" cuts, and cemented their term in the Fixed-term Parliaments Act 2011.
 After 2015, however, early elections were held anyway in 2017, following a referendum on EU membership that resulted in 51.9 per cent of people favouring to leave, and 48.1 per cent of voters favouring to remain.
 The United Kingdom formally left the European Union on 31 January 2020.